 The study concluded that the cooling technologies used within data centers are water- and energy-intensive.
 The researchers came up with a few alternatives to improve water and energy savings, which could ideally be incorporated into a variety of different buildings in addition to data centers.
-Using hybrid cooling systems, evaporative cooling systems and economizer modes can result in significantly lower water and energy usage.
+Using hybrid cooling systems, evaporative cooling systems and economizer modes can result in significant water and energy savings.

 Arizona State University studies on canal/pipe leak detection

-Canal and pipe leaks are responsible for a greater loss of water than evaporation.
+Water losses can occur due to canal and pipe leaks.
 Being able to identify where repairs may be needed in the future will help us better maintain our canal system as well as our water supply.